-In this example, the model is trained on the CIFAR10 dataset so this dataset is loaded and a basic training loop is then used to train the model.
-Please refer to the complete code sample if you want to see how this is implemented.
+In this example, the model is trained on the CIFAR10 dataset, so this dataset is loaded and a basic training loop is then used to train the model.
+Refer to the complete code sample to see how this is implemented.

 2. After the model is trained, put it into evaluation mode, so it is ready for exporting using the following code:

 We also test the accuracy of the model at this point so we can compare later after conversion.
 With only two epochs of training, we obtain around 65% accuracy – much better than random chance as we can see in the following output:

 $ Accuracy of PyTorch model on test set: 65.97%